Resources and Strategies for Reducing Use

 - The Partnership for Drug Free Kids has tips on how to start a conversation about marijuana and a downloadable talk kit with more details.

-- This booklet, from a partnership of researchers and healthcare providers from the state of Washington, shares how parents can start conversations and prevent adolescents’ use of marijuana when marijuana is legal for adults.
+- “A Parent's Guide to Preventing Underage Marijuana Use," a booklet from a partnership of researchers and healthcare providers from the state of Washington, shares how parents can start conversations and prevent adolescents’ use of marijuana when marijuana is legal for adults.

 - Preventing Marijuana Use among Youth & Young Adults describes how communities and schools can support marijuana prevention and offers additional resources.
 It reviews adolescent marijuana use, health effects, and how use has changed over the years.

 - Preventing Drug Use among Children and Adolescents, from NIDA, gives some general points about prevention to guide efforts.